 Show Off the Inside of Your Business

 Creating a healthy and lasting relationship in any sense is about trust.
 This is the same for business.
-Social media platforms become your dating app in the understanding of how people digitally form relationships.
+Social media platforms become your dating app for understanding how people digitally form relationships.
 A post that gets no engagement does not connect to the market you are talking to.
 A person who messages someone else with a pickup line may not respond due to their disinterest in fostering further communication with the other person.
 Use your posts to build a personal relationship with your audience.
-Start by telling them about yourself, showing them around your business, giving insight to your business, asking them what they want to know about you, and then responding.
+Start by telling them about yourself, showing them around your business, giving insight into your business, asking them what they want to know about you, and then responding.

 Create Images Worth Saving

 For some platforms, such as Instagram or Pinterest, an image must be a part of your post.
 When creating these images or videos, create something worth saving.
 If you plan to use text in your vision, keep it strong, simple, and relatable to their lives rather than to your business.
 Your business will live on this image in your brand colors, fonts, and logo so that when they look, this image will continually connect it to your brand even though they may be applying the text on the image to something else in your life.

 The most important thing is to ensure you respond to every comment or post about your company or offer.
 Again, if we relate this to building a personal relationship person to person, you would not want to continue communicating with someone who never responds or responds after days.
 To stay on top of this, you must create a schedule for yourself around when and what time you post.
 If you are scheduling your posts in advance, be sure you are checking social an hour after the scheduled time of posting, and be sure to recheck it before your day is done to be sure you’re responding to anyone commenting.